 - Annual fee.
 A flat fee that lenders charge once a year as long as you’re repaying the loan.

-How can I reduce the cost of my loan?
+How can I reduce the cost of my business loan?

 You have a few options to lower the cost of your loan — both in the short and long term.